What we call ‘Buddhism‘ today was known in ancient times as the ‘Dhamma-Vinaya‘. The word ‘Dhamma’ (in Sanskrit Dharma) has many meanings.

 Earlier we already discussed that when the Buddha speaks about intention he speaks about karma and that intentions are thus the driving force of free will.
 Correct intentions can be said to be those thoughts that focus our mind on what is pure.

-We wrote more extensively about right intention in our text Developing the Discipline To Meditate Every Day.
+We wrote more extensively about right intention in our text Daily Meditation: How to Keep It Up.

 Morality: Right Speech, Right Act and Right Livelihood